wordofwarning/wordofwarning.org/coronavirus/index.md

 • GMCA's <a href="http://twitter.com/GM_Culture/status/1242747895876661248" target="_blank">COVID-19 Creative Commissions</a> applications are now available (*deadline Wed 1 Apr, 5pm*).
 Email cultureteam@greatermanchester-ca.gov.uk to request more info + an application form.
 • <a href="http://livestreamarchive.co.uk/contact" target="_blank">Live Stream Archive</a> — share a recording of a performance to add to their temporary digital archive.
 • MIF are repurposing some of their artist development funds to <a href="http://mif.co.uk/creatives_call_out" target="_blank">offer opportunities to GM-based artists + creatives</a>.
-• Scottee & Friends have <a href="http://www.scottee.co.uk/single-post/2020/03/20/Room-to-Respond-2020" target="_blank">various paid opportunities</a>.
+• Scottee & Friends' Room to Respond — <a href="http://www.scottee.co.uk/single-post/2020/03/20/Room-to-Respond-2020" target="_blank">various paid opportunities</a>: Producer Mentoring Sessions | Artist Mentoring Sessions | Home Video/Creative Response.
 • The Space, ACE + BBC Arts' <a href="http://www.thespace.org/resource/culture-quarantine" target="_blank">new £250,000 Culture in Quarantine fund</a> — to help 25 artists create video, audio + interactive works from self-isolation.
+• Unlimited's <a href="http://weareunlimited.org.uk/links-and-resources-for-disabled-artists-and-freelancers-in-response-to-covid-19-includes-medical-guidance" target="_blank">resources for disabled artists + freelancers page</a> includes an opportunities section.